exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     @Override
     protected QueryRewriter createQueryRewriter() {
-        return new BaseQueryRewriter(this, this.remoteMetadataReader, this.connectionFactory);
+        return new BaseQueryRewriter(this, this.createRemoteMetadataReader(), this.connectionFactory);
     }
     ```